JuanPabloMonDi/Inequality-patterns-gestational-ages-Brazil/README.md

 -   The link to a Google Drive folder with some RData to give the option to avoid intensive computation parts.

--   This GitHub
+-   Next step: Explain briefly the files and folders on this repository

 -   In case you wanna cite this GitHub, please use the same citation of the paper.
-By the moment, the citation is this one:\
+We will provide it here briefly

--   Provide a brief context of the article
+-   Next steps: Provide a brief context of the article